wangzhou/uadk/docs/wd_design.md

 driver named UACCE and a user space library named libwd.

-libwd provides a wrapper of basic UACCE user space interfaces, they will be a set of help functions.
+libwd provides a wrapper of basic UACCE user space interfaces, they will be a set of helper functions.
 And libwd offers a set of APIs based on specific algorithms to users, who could use this set of APIs to do specific task without accessing low level implementations. libwd offers a register interface to let hardware vendors to register their own user space driver, which could use above